mariadb-corporation/MaxScale/Documentation/filters/Top-N-Filter.md

 filters=SlowAppServer | ControlAppServer

 You will then have two sets of logs files written, one which profiles the top 20 queries of the slow application server and another that gives you the top 20 queries of your control application server.
-These two sets of files can then be compared to determine what if anythign is different between the two.
+These two sets of files can then be compared to determine what if anything is different between the two.

 # Output Report

-The following is an example report for a number of fictitious queries executed against the employees exaple database available for MySQL.
+The following is an example report for a number of fictitious queries executed against the employees example database available for MySQL.

 -bash-4.1$ cat /var/logs/top/Employees-top-10.137